 Three women with lived experience of financial abuse discuss their personal experiences.
 They explain what happened in their situations before and during the abuse occurred.

 Participants in this video are speaking about the effects of financial abuse.
-If this video causes distress, you can contact 1800RESPECT on 1800 737 732 or via the web chat to speak to a counsellor, 24 hours a day, seven days a week.
+If this video causes distress, call 1800RESPECT on 1800 737 732, chat online via our website or text 0458 737 732 to speak to a counsellor, 24 hours a day, seven days a week.

 What is financial abuse?